Section Attributes

 Optional text shown below the preview image.

-protected static string $previewDescription = 'Displays a rotating announcement banner.';
+protected static string $previewDescription = 'Displays a rotating announcement banner.';or

 public static function previewDescription(): string